HackYourFuture/CommandLine/Week1/Lecture.md

 `tail` - show the end of a file `tail -4` shows the last 4 lines of the file

+`tail -f -100` - shows last 100 lines of a log file, while it's being updated.
+The output of the command will be automatically updated as well.
+This is the best way to watch logs.

 `wc` - show the word count of a file (prints number of lines, words and characters in the file)

 `CTRL-c` - stop what is happening on the command line